 At both posts, I managed the marketing budget and found I had to choose between incomplete solutions when hiring vendors: financial services communications firms without creativity and polish or talented creatives with no fluency in the investment space.
 I felt there could be great value in an agency that combined the best of both worlds.

 In 2015, I started Darien Group to address precisely this gap in the market.
-The company has grown from humble beginnings (me in a downtown Los Angeles apartment with a telephone and a vision) to a full-fledged marketing and communications consulting firm of more than 40 employees and over 200 clients served.
+The company has grown from humble beginnings (me in a downtown Los Angeles apartment with a telephone and a vision) to a full-fledged marketing and communications consulting firm of more than 30 tram members and over 200 clients served.
 Through this evolution, we have remained true to our original purpose: to advance the business goals of investment manager clients through the application of creative talent and high standards of excellence.

 I hold an MBA from UCLA Anderson and a BA in English Literature from Pomona College.
 I live in Singer Island with my wife Alina, our dog Saoirse, and a Maine Coon named Enya.
 Our home life revolves around food, movies, and a deep-seated Rummikub rivalry.